Custom Notifiers

 PayaraNotifierConfiguration

-Holds the common attributes like enabled and noisy, and is required for storing it in the Payara Configuration file.
+Holds the common attributes like enabled and filter, and is required for storing it in the Payara Configuration file.

 -